 And, the bill also makes the effective date for our hands-free law January 1, 2020, with only warning tickets written for the first six months – plenty of time to educate North Carolina’s motoring public about the new law before any financial penalties are imposed.

 At our kick-off press conference on February 27 at the Legislative Building, the bill sponsors were joined by a number of families who have lost a loved one in a distracted driving accident, representatives of law enforcement, the President of the AAA Carolina’s Traffic Safety Foundation, and Insurance Commissioner Mike Causey, who offered his full support for House Bill 144.

-Committee, and the Rules Committee before it goes to the full House for a vote.
+As of now, House Bill 144 has passed out of the House Transportation Committee, is waiting to be heard by the House Judiciary Committee, followed by the Insurance Committee, Finance Committee, and the Rules Committee before it goes to the full House for a vote.

 April is Distracted Driving Awareness Month, so I can think of no better time than now for the NC General Assembly to get to work on House Bill 144 and get it passed out of both the House and Senate, and on to the Governor to be signed into law.
 As an IIANC member, I am proud of all the support my association has given this legislation already, and I know I can count on my fellow independent insurance agents all across the state to contact their elected legislators going forward, to encourage them to support House Bill 144 and make North Carolina Hands Free!

 Click HERE for a list of all the members of the House Judiciary Committee.
 You are encouraged to reach out to each with a call or e-mail – thank the sponsors of HB 144 for their support of a hands-free law in North Carolina, and ask the other members to vote YES on House Bill 144 Hands Free NC Act.